lornebb/Building-Block-Body/README.md

 ### User Stories

+As a user, I would like to be able to register on the website and have a tailored experience.

+As a user, I want to be able to log in after registration and see my account and previously submitted exercise data.

+As a user, I would like to be able to delete exercises I have made.

+etc...

 As a personal trainer that now needs to work remotely over video calls, Paul needs a place to digitalise her workouts to pass to clients.
 He is used to writing them out by hand and using it as a reference on face to face workouts, or then typing everything out to email ahead to each client every day.

 As a casual exeriser, John would like to put together a workout without having to subscribe to an expensive subscription app on his phone.
 He would like to put together workouts and change elements as he likes on a weekly basis.